-With this dark cocoa brioche I wanted to combine a delicate scent of butter with the flavor of dark cocoa powder.
-White chocolate chips add an element of unexpected sweetness to this brioche.
+In this dark cocoa brioche I wanted to combine a delicate scent of butter with the flavor of dark cocoa powder.
+The decoration with white chocolate chips add an element of unexpected sweetness to this brioche.

 - 380 g bread flour

 - 0.5 tsp salt

 - 230 ml warm milk

 - 7 g active dry yeast* (see the notes to halve the yeast)

 - 60 g white chocolate chips or chopped white chocolate

 * To keep your bread, rolls, pizzas, focaccia and other yeast dough recipes soft and fragrant for longer, you need to cut the amount of active dry yeast in half and extend the rising time

 Instructions: Dark cocoa brioche with white chocolate chips

 Melt butter with milk and set aside to cool slightly.